dev4901/LEMP_wordpress_docker-compose/README.md

   1 - create new website for new domain
   2 - enable/disable existing domain website if present in the directory 3 - delete a website data
+Steps to test it:
+1. Create a new website
+Step 1 - Run "bash main_script.sh domain"
+Step 2a - If you've docker installed on your system, then you'll get the option to enter domain name for your website.